wendao/PylRS-libY/Readme.md

 This repository encompasses all the training code, model parameters, and the necessary code for inference.
 It provides a replicable process for predicting non-canonical amino acid TCOY on Google Colab.
 The provided example code allows users to attempt other non-canonical computations, but the required cartddg calculations must be completed in a local cluster with Rosetta installed.

-Note: UniRep model is fine-tuned specifically for PylRS, and the Autogluon model is designed for non-canonical amino acids derived from tyrosine.
-For more general applications, additional experimental data and model training are necessary.

 ## 1. Preparing sturcture templates

 All calculations related to energy-based terms need to start from an optimized initial structure, which can be the wild-type (WT) structure or a known mutant that can recognize a similar substrate.